 The Downtown Stockton Alliance (DSA) is a public/private partnership uniting almost 1,000 property owners and downtown businesses.
-The DSA was incorporated in 1996 as a 501(c)(6) corporation and officially began operations in 1998.
-Funded by a Property-Based Improvement District (PBID) which allows property owners to self-assess on properties and a Business Improvement District (BID) which allows business owners to self-assess their businesses, the Downtown District was voted into creation in 1997, renewed for a second five-year period in 2002 and most recently for a ten-year period in 2007 by the Stockton City Council with 84.6% of the property owners vote.
+The non-profit DSA was incorporated in 1996 as a 501(c)(6) corporation and officially began operations in 1998.
+Funded by a Property Based Improvement District (PBID) which allows property owners to self-assess on properties and a Business Improvement District (BID) which allows business owners to self-assess their businesses, the Downtown Stockton District was voted into creation in 1997, renewed for a second five-year period in 2002, and most recently for a ten-year period in 2007 by the Stockton City Council with 84.6% of the property owners vote.

 Learn About Downtown Stockton PBID

 Since 1997, the Downtown Stockton Property Based Business Improvement District has been the collective voice of the property and business owners, residents and advocates who strive to make our Downtown Stockton District a cleaner, safer, more attractive, vibrant and desirable place to work, do business, and play.